weitingforyou/tensorflow-intern/README.md

 <br>
 <br>

-## Folder stock
+## implementation
-Files in this folder is for the implementation the various model. <br>
+Files in folder "stock" is for the implementation the various model. <br>
 The input data is the stock price of 2330(TSMC), 2412(Chunghwa Telecom Co.) etc.
 ### 2330_LSTM.py
 The input data is the stock price of 2330(TSMC). <br>